emissary-ingress/emissary/reference/filter-reference.md

      provider using non-encrypted signed JWTs as Access Tokens, and configuring the signing appropriately.
    * `"userinfo"`: Validates the access token by polling the OIDC UserInfo Endpoint.
-This means that Ambassador Pro must initiate an HTTP request to the identity provider for each authorized request to a protected resource.
+This means that Ambassador Edge Stack must initiate an HTTP request to the identity provider for each authorized request to a protected resource.
 This performs poorly, but functions properly with a wider range of identity providers.